isabella232/dynamic-media-classic.en-1/help/application-setup.md

   **Single Encoding Presets**

+    >[NOTE]
+    >
-  ***note**: To deliver video to iPads, you can choose a Mobile encoding preset or a Tablet encoding preset.
+    >To deliver video to iPads, you can choose a Mobile encoding preset or a Tablet encoding preset.
 Tablet presets are designed especially for the iPad, typically with higher resolution and quality to take advantage of the larger screen size and bandwidth connection.
 Delivering video files encoded with a Tablet preset requires you to include device-detection code on your mobile site or application.
 This code switches between an iPhone or iPad video experience, depending on the playback device.
 Choosing a Mobile preset for delivering video files to the iPad is a more simplified workflow.
 The reason is because you can use the same video file for both iPhones and iPads.
-However, the quality is standardized to the lower resolution iPhone experience. *
+However, the quality is standardized to the lower resolution iPhone experience.

     * Under the Encoding Presets group, in the Sort Encoding Presets drop-down list, select Name or Size to sort presets by name or resolution size.
     * Choose an encoding preset based on the resolution size and bandwidth with which you plan to play the video.
     * You can select Adaptive Video Encoding and one or more encoding preset per video.
 For example, you can encode a file for both desktop and mobile in one upload job.

 After you click **Start Upload**, the original master video file is uploaded and encoded files are generated from the master file.